Sunday School Program

 Summer Sunday School 2017 will be held the 2nd and 3rd Sundays during the months of June, July, and August for children in Grades 1-8.
 Younger children will be welcome in the nursery.

-Vacation Bible School 2017 begins on June 19 and runs through June 23.
+Vacation Bible School is held for one week in the Summer.
 The hours are 9:00 a.m. to 12:30 p.m. with an optional extra hour for “lunch bunch”.
-VBS campers will share what they have learned throughout the week at the worship service on June 25.
+VBS campers will share what they have learned throughout the week at the worship service the Sunday following VBS.
 Vacation Bible School is open to children age 4 through Grade 5.

 Children’s Choirs (September – May)